viljamip/kimble-die-detector/README.md

 https://www.youtube.com/watch?v=402wiWS6kuw

 ## Installation and running
-OpenCV for python3 is required.
+Numpy and OpenCV for python3 is required.
 I run my openCV installation inside a virtualenv.
-You can make sure OpenCV is working by trying: import cv2 cv2.\_\_version\_\_
+You can make sure OpenCV is working by trying: import cv2

+cv2.\_\_version\_\_

 Once OpenCV is working you can just run main.py with python3.
 You can try the automated testing with: